 The 3 yogas are the keys that unlock the door to inner peace, bliss and contentment.

 Don’t try to shortcut the process.
 Don’t try to walk before you can crawl.
 There is a scientific procedure to meditation.
 And if you want to enjoy the fruits of meditation, which are lasting peace and bliss, you must follow the procedure and prepare your mind through the practice of the 3 yogas.

 You will gain so much more than you ever thought possible.
 So much more pleasure and satisfaction.
 So much more joy and fulfilment.
 Much, much more than you would ever gain from “meditation” itself.
 “Meditation” gives you a glimpse of peace.
 That’s all.
 It’s temporary.
 So you have to keep going back again and again.

 Don’t waste your time with temporary, when you can go for lasting peace and happiness.
-Prepare your mind and gain peace by practicing the 3 yogas.
+Prepare your mind.
+Join us for a half-day retreat on 3 June in Applecross, Western Australia and gain peace by learning and practicing the ancient spiritual discipline of karma yoga.
 You will then slide effortlessly into meditation and gain the ultimate, infinite bliss of Self Realisation.

 Join us for this unique half-day urban yoga retreat and learn how to fill your life with peace, love, joy and contentment by incorporating the ancient spiritual practice of karma yoga into your daily life.